Year of Publication

 Based on the results, I recommend the authorities play a supportive role in curbing the dissolution of multicultural families.
 The Korean language education that marriage immigrants voluntarily participate in should become a compulsory course.
 Local communities, especially in urban areas, should pay attention and support marriage immigrants in the early stages of marriage.
 Self-sufficiency programs like job training and employment counseling should be provided to marriage immigrants without a job and low household income.
 Lastly, domestic violence support programs, such as a legal clinic offering advice to marriage immigrants, a program for developing and educating communication skills among Korean males, and a program for family counseling for husbands and wives, should be expanded to reduce couple conflict and improve conjugal relations.

 Kim, Sanghee, "Divorces of Marriage Immigrants in South Korea: An Examination of Factors Affecting Divorce" (2015).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 231.